ChenWuBing/ShaoWuTiYu/README.md

 # 趣学艺-商家端

-Our app specializes in online booking learning for merchants in the art gallery.
-There are currently 4 types of art studies, such as “陶艺”, “插花”, “绘画” and “茶艺”.
-More than 1,000 merchants have joined our platform.
-We hope that more art galleries will join us and let We develop together and make progress together.
+We are a platform dedicated to providing online reservations for all kinds of fresh foods.
+Users can purchase all kinds of fresh food on our platform.
+Our platform is divided into: “蔬菜”、“水果”、“肉类”、“干杂”.
+There are 4 major categories.
+We promise that the freshness of our platform is absolutely fresh and healthy, and the quality is guaranteed.

-If you have any questions, please contact the technical email: rivitt@163.com, thank you for your support.
+If you have any questions, please contact the technical email: huynhtuoi19890l@gmail.com, thank you for your support.